Nicolas-Clocksin/React-JifMe/ReadMe.txt

     a user to post and update the library enteries.
 The user will also be able to view and update liked or disliked enteries.

-Home.js
+    How to Run Application: To run the application
+        1. Create two instances of a terminal/console
+        2. In one terminal open the application folder and the other open the server folder
+        3. Type "npm start" on both the server then the application to start the application Home.js
     Purpose: The home page will display to the user an entry of the library in which the user can click on to change or like/dislike the image/gif in the library.
 On click